BenSztukowski/html-me-something/README.md

-# html-me-something
+# Home Page for me

-For assignment 4 (LC101)
+##This is a demonstration of my ability to use basic HTML and CSS

-This is a demonstration of my ability to use basic HTML and CSS as part of an assignment for LaunchCode
+... and have a little home page